-Community needs and input has been collected in an ongoing process electronically and in public hearings.
-One comment, suggesting the construction of new housing as part of an affordable housing initiative was not accepted as it is outside the scope of CDBG.
+Community needs and input have been collected in an ongoing process electronically and in public hearings.

 PR-05 Lead & Responsible Agencies - 91.200(b)

 1. Agency/entity responsible for preparing/administering the Consolidated Plan

 Describe the agency/entity responsible for preparing the Consolidated Plan and those responsible for administration of each grant program and funding source.